 Absolute dating techniques associated with radioisotope decay are perhaps the greatest challenge to a cogent and scientifically sustainable young-earth creationist model.
 How are Christians to respond to claims that the earth is billions of years old?

 Typically, most Christians and/or creationists will respond with some kind of anti-evolutionary rhetoric that categorically undermines the veracity of radioisotope dating—“it’s all bogus.”
 This is a mistake.
 Geochronology based on radioisotope models of decay is a scientifically robust discipline.
 A knee-jerk reaction that condemns the entire discipline is borne out of fear, not fact.
 Most creationist scientists are now quite convinced that millions of years’ worth of isotope decay has occurred and is displayed in rocks.
 The best evidence for this is the presence of uranium radio-halos.
-[Editor’s Note: see small, round black smudges on image above; the large roundish object is a zircon crystal from which the Uranium came.]
+[Editor’s Note: see the small, round black smudges on the image above; the large roundish object is a zircon crystal from which the Uranium came.]

 When the element uranium decays, small pieces of it shoot away from its center at high speeds in all directions.
 As each piece moves through solid rock, it cuts a path into the rock.
 This would be like shooting a bullet into ice: the bullet would cut through the ice and leave a path that you could see.
 Since these pieces shoot away from the uranium in all directions, all the little paths together etch a perfect sphere into the rock.
 Hence, a uranium halo.